richard-thomas/DS_Canal/info.md

 # Dorset & Somerset Canal Evidences

-[<button>View the map</button>](https://richard-thomas.github.io/DS_Canal/dist) - click to open the interactive web map; you can always come back to view this information page from within the web map by clicking the :information_source: icon at the top left of the map.
+[<button>View the map</button>](https://richard-thomas.github.io/DS_Canal/dist) - click to open the interactive web map; you can always come back to view this information page from within the web map by clicking the ( &iopf; ) icon at the top left of the map.

 Table of Contents: